Gyeongmin27/EF2039_as_2/PRD_EN.md

   - Low difficulty: Simple characters (4 or fewer strokes)
   - Provide UI for users to select difficulty level

-#### 3.1.3 Multi-directional Character Falling
+#### 3.1.3 Character Falling

 - **Priority**: Must-have
-- **Description**: Animation where each character falls from top, left, and right of the monitor
+- **Description**: Animation where characters fall from the top of the screen
 - **Detailed Requirements**:
-  - Each character starts from top, top-left, or top-right of the screen
+  - Each character starts from a random position near the center of the top edge (excluding edges: 20%~80% of screen width)
   - Natural falling animation with gravity effects applied
-  - Characters start from different positions and fall simultaneously
+  - Characters fall in random order
   - Characters disappear when they reach the bottom of the screen

 #### 3.1.4 Falling Speed Control